Wilcolab/Anythink-Market-eanzy15h/README.md

 Node.js Server

-This project contains an Express-based Node.js server.
-It provides two routes for managing a simple task list (add a task and retrieve tasks).
+This project contains a simple Node.js (Express) server that manages a task list.
+It provides two routes for adding and retrieving tasks and can be run locally or in Docker.
+The GET route can be accessed directly in a browser.

 ## Project Structure

-The project has the following files and directories:

-- `node-server/src/index.js`: Implementation of the Express server with two routes: one to add a task to an in-memory list and one to retrieve the list.
+- `node-server/src/index.js`: Express server implementation with two routes for managing tasks.
-- `node-server/package.json`: Node dependencies and scripts (start, dev, test, etc.).
+- `node-server/package.json`: Node.js project metadata, dependencies and npm scripts.
-- `node-server/Dockerfile`: Dockerfile used to build a Docker image for the Node.js server (installs dependencies and runs the server).
+- `node-server/Dockerfile`: Docker image definition for the Node.js server.
-- `docker-compose.yml`: Defines and runs the multi-container application, including the Node.js service.
+- `docker-compose.yml`: Defines services and how to run them together (includes the Node.js service).

 ## Getting Started

-To run the Node.js server using Docker:
+Run with Docker (recommended):

-- Build and start the Docker containers:
+- Build and start containers:

   ```shell
   docker compose up
   ```

-  This command will build the Docker image for the Node.js server and start the containers defined in `docker-compose.yml`.

-- For local development without Docker:
+- The Node.js server will be available at http://localhost:8001 (adjust port if your Docker config uses a different one).

+Run locally with Node.js:

+- From the repository root:

   ```shell
   cd node-server